pedroluisf/Spider/README.md

 # Spider
-An Hackathon project which purpose was to illustrate the mapping of requests throughout the world for a website
+An Hackathon project which purpose was to create a visualisation tool that showed all webpage component requests plotted into a map.
+That way we could have a glimpse of the effort it takes to serve a single web page.